 Problem description

-When you launch the new Outlook for Windows, you are prompted to sign in.
+When you launch the new Outlook for Windows, you see a prompt to sign in.
 The sign-in attempt ends with the error message:

 Something went wrong